Why Does Immunotherapy Cost So Much?

 "This new deal means that we can give patients access to what we know is a promising treatment whilst more evidence is gathered on its value," Carole Longson, director of the NICE center for health technology evaluation, told Reuters.

-While the answer to how to manage the costs of novel cancer immunotherapies may be complex, the need to make this effective treatment accessible to patients is clear.
+While the answer to how to manage the novel cancer immunotherapy cost may be complex, the need to make this effective treatment accessible to patients is clear.